 - a.
-All children in grades kindergarten through five attending public schools shall receive one hundred forty minutes of supervised, safe, and unstructured free-play recess each week, preferably outdoors, weather permitting dependent at the discretion of the school principal.
+In accordance with proposed Massachusetts H 235(1) All children in grades kindergarten through five attending public schools shall receive one hundred forty minutes of supervised, safe, and unstructured free-play recess each week, preferably outdoors, weather permitting dependent at the discretion of the school principal.
 Should the outdoor temperature fall below 20 degrees, recess shall occur indoors. - b.
-All children in grades 6 through 8 will receive at least 90 minutes of supervised, safe, and unstructured free-play recess each week, preferably outdoors, weather permitting at the discretion of the school principal.
+All children in grades 6 through 8 will receive at least 90 minutes of supervised, safe, and unstructured free-play recess each week, preferably outdoors, weather permitting dependent at the discretion of the school principal.
 Should the outdoor temperature fall below 20 degrees, recess shall occur indoors. - i.
 As used herein, the term "free play" means an unstructured environment, but which is supervised by appropriate school personnel or staff.